Civil Engineering at Brunel is ranked 3rd in London (Complete University Guide 2018).

 At Brunel we provide many opportunities and experiences within your degree programme and beyond – work-based learning, professional support services, volunteering, mentoring, sports, arts, clubs, societies, and much, much more – and we encourage you to make the most of them, so that you can make the most of yourself.

 » More about Employability

-- GCE A-level ABB, including Grade B in Maths and one subject from the following list: Physics, Chemistry, Biology, Geography, Environmental Science, Environment Studies or Design and Technology (General Studies not accepted)
+- GCE A-level BBB, including grade B in Maths and grade B in one of the following subjects; Physics, Chemistry, Biology, Geography, Environmental Science, Environment Studies or Design and Technology (General Studies not accepted)

-- BTEC Level 3 Extended Diploma D*DD in a related subject, to include Distinctions in Further Mathematics for Technicians and Further Mechanical Principles or equivalent
+- BTEC Level 3 Extended Diploma D*DD in an Engineering subject, to include Distinctions in Further Mathematics for Technicians and Further Mechanical Principles or equivalent

 - International Baccalaureate Diploma 31 points, including 5 in Higher Level Maths and 5 in a Higher Level subject from the above list

 - Access to Higher Education Diploma Complete and pass Access to Engineering course with 45 credits at Level 3, of which 30 credits must be at Distinction and 15 credits at Merit or higher.
 All Maths and Science units must be Distinctions at level 3.

 - Foundations of Engineering courses For Brunel Foundations of Engineering progression requirements, see the course page.